Three RHEL 8 or 9 VMs

 Treat master.pem like a root password.
 Use a vault or out-of-band transfer — never commit it.

-The other half of the magic.
 Edit /etc/salt/master on both masters.

 user: root